cdslaborg/paramonte/src/interface/Python/setup/README.md

 Parallelism
 ===========

 ParaMonte relies on Message Passing Interface (MPI) standard for inter-processor communications.
 In order to run a parallel simulation you will have to install a compatible MPI library.
 On Windows and Linux operating systems, we highly recommend downloading and installing Intel MPI library which is available free of charge.
-On MacOS, we recommend OpenMPI as Intel MPI library does not support MacOS.
+On MacOS, we recommend MPICH since Intel MPI library does not support MacOS.
+In most cases, the ParaMonte library should be able to automatically install the required libraries on your system, with your permission.

 Citing ParaMonte
 ================